Amnraj12/aira-voice-assistant/README.md

 ## 🌟 Introduction

 In an era where conversational AI is rapidly transforming how we interact with technology, **Aira Voice Assistant** emerges as a groundbreaking, privacy-first, and cost-effective solution for voice-driven AI interaction.
-Unlike many mainstream voice assistants and chatbots that are either geographically restricted, impose stringent usage limits, or suffer from inconsistent performance—especially in regions like India—Aira is engineered to democratize access to advanced AI.
+Unlike many mainstream voice assistants and chatbots that are either geographically restricted, impose stringent usage limits, or suffer from inconsistent performance—Aira is engineered to democratize access to advanced AI.
 By leveraging the latest in on-device security, seamless voice transcription, and state-of-the-art large language models, Aira empowers users to experience truly private, reliable, and expressive AI conversations—without the prohibitive costs or privacy trade-offs of traditional platforms.

 ---